Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 - Application—Initial applications should be submitted via ApplyTexas (www.ApplyTexas.org).
 All institutions (including name and location) attended must be included on the application.
 Falsification of application information will void admission to Texas Tech University.
 Subsequent applications should be made by submitting the Graduate Application Change Form, which is available on the Graduate School website (www.depts.ttu.edu/gradschool).

-- Post-Secondary Academid Transcripts—The applicant must have earned a bachelor’s degree from a regionally accredited institution in the United States or its equivalent from a foreign institution.
+- Post-Secondary Academic Transcripts—The applicant must have earned a bachelor’s degree from a regionally accredited institution in the United States or its equivalent from a foreign institution.
 Foreign institutions must be recognized by their government/governmental ministry as a degree-granting institution.
 The applicant must have been in good standing in all schools attended at final matriculation.
 Texas Tech University requires a degree that is equivalent to a U.S. undergraduate degree.
-Texas Tech University does not equate three-year bachelor’s degrees from any country to be equivalent to a comparable Texas Tech University-earned bachelor’s degree; holders of such bachelor’s degree are not eligible for graduate admission.
-A list of acceptable credentials for graduate admission is available on the website www.depts.ttu.edu/gradschool/forms/Acceptable%20Credentials.pdf.
+Texas Tech University does not equate three-year bachelor’s degrees from any country to be equivalent to a comparable Texas Tech University-earned bachelor’s degree; holders of such bachelor’s degree are not eligible for admission to a graduate degree program at Texas Tech and are ONLY eligible to apply to a graduate certificate program.
+A list of acceptable credentials for graduate admission is available on the website https://goo.gl/sztFBS.
 Unofficial copies of transcripts are required for evaluation purposes.
 DO NOT SEND OFFICIAL TRANSCRIPTS FOR APPLICATION EVALUATION PURPOSES.
 Copies of all transcripts must be received before the application will be evaluated.

 An applicant must submit an official transcript from each college or university attended, including transcripts/marksheets for each semester.
 An applicant who, because of current enrollment, cannot provide final transcripts at the time of application must submit transcripts of all completed study.
 Consideration may then be given for tentative admission upon the condition that final transcripts are provided within the initial semester of enrollment at Texas Tech.
 Applicants must submit at least six (6) semesters of coursework to be eligible for admission consideration.